Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 Oktober 2024 15.31.40 UTC
+- WIB: Senin, 21 Oktober 2024 16.27.03 UTC
-- WITA: Senin, 21 Oktober 2024 16.31.40 UTC
+- WITA: Senin, 21 Oktober 2024 17.27.03 UTC
-- WIT: Senin, 21 Oktober 2024 17.31.40 UTC
+- WIT: Senin, 21 Oktober 2024 18.27.03 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: motivational
+Kategori: success